jgddesigns/stateshaper/CONTRIBUTING.md

 output = [145, 647, 45, 784, 567, 432...]

 # events are called every time their assigned number appears. one even can have several numbers mapped to it.

-# A Shaper Map tool is planned to be released soon.
-This will show the exact structure of the array generated from Stateshaper seed.

-# This will allow events to be called in the order that they are needed.

 map = {
     0: [145, 784],